rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 They each require parentheses `()`!
 As we said, parentheses can be omitted only if there is exactly one parameter and the data type is not specified.

 Next, you see that Figure 8.2 has a pair of statement braces `{}` around the body of the lambda expression.
-This allows you to write multiple lines of code in the body of the lambda expression, as you might do when working with an if statement or while loop.
+This allows you to write multiple lines of code in the body of the lambda expression, as you might do when working with an if statement or `while` loop.
 What’s tricky here is that when you add braces `{}`, you must explicitly terminate each statement in the body with a semicolon;.

 In Figure 8.1, we were able to omit the braces `{}`, semi‐colon `;`, and `return` statement, because this is a special shortcut that Java allows for single‐line lambda bodies.
 This special shortcut doesn’t work when you have two or more statements.
 At least this is consistent with using `{}` to create blocks of code elsewhere in Java.
-When using `{}` in the body of the lambda expression, you must use the return statement if the functional interface method that lambda implements returns a value.
-Alternatively, a return statement is optional when the return type of the method is void.
+When using `{}` in the body of the lambda expression, you must use the `return` statement if the functional interface method that lambda implements returns a value.
+Alternatively, a `return` statement is optional when the return type of the method is `void`.

 Let’s look at some more examples: